 Cheongju is usually brewed in the winter months sometime between November and March.
 Steamed rice and nuruk, the fermentation starter, and water, are left to ferment for 16 to 25 days.
 The product from the fermentation is then filtered and the clear liquid, or cheongju, is ladled out.

 One of the reasons I always like to keep hefty stores of cheongju in the fridge is because sadly, the good quality stuff can be quite expensive.
-Due to the longer fermentation, aging and the fact that very little water (if any) is added to the final product, it’s understandable that a bottle can run between 20 and 50,000won a bottle in the bar.
+Due to the longer fermentation period, aging, and the fact that very little water (if any) is added to the final product, it’s understandable that a bottle can run between W20,000 and W50,000 a bottle in the bar.

 One of the developments that seems to be popping up, is that breweries are starting to bottle their cheongju in 375ml bottles as opposed to the usual 500ml.
-This means that if I just want to have a tasting, or if a whole bottle of 17% booze is too much for the two of us (it’s rare but it happens!) then we have a more affordable size and volume.
+This means that if I just want to have a tasting, or if a whole bottle of 17% booze is too much for the two of us, it’s rare but it happens, then we have a more affordable size and volume to work with.

-One such brewery that has started these smaller bottle options is Cheongmyeong-ju.
+One such brewery that has started these smaller cheongju bottle options is Cheongmyeong-ju.
 A straight rice and nuruk brew that does not add any finishing water (hence the respectable 17%), this cheongju has a lot of versatility.
 It is sweet and has a spicy alcohol burn, but is characterized by a pleasant earthy cheesiness.